MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 A 3 way handshake is a TCP connection establishment process where both client and server send 2 SYN and ACK packets to each other.

-From handshake we can learn `Connection Roundtrip Time` which is the delta time between Syn and the final Ack.
+From handshake we can learn `Connection Roundtrip Time` which is the delta time between Syn and the final Ack no matter we are on the client side or the server side.

+Next thing to learn from handshake is the `Initial Sequence Numbers`

+When Syn packet is sent, one of the things it advertises is `Initial Sequence Number` which is the sequence number of the first data packet sent by the client.
+It could be 0 or any other number.

+In the syn/ack packet, the server sends `Okaayy!
+I acknowledge that sequence number`!

+There are 2 sequence numbers :

+- Relative Sequence Number (RSeq):

+ The sequence number of the packet relative to the previous packet in the flood.
+So the first packet has a RSeq of 0, the second packet has a RSeq of 1, and so on.

+ It takes the raw sequence number and zeroes it down for the initial syn.

+- Sequence Number(raw):

+This is the true sequence number,